lovell/sharp/docs/install.md

 see the [cross-platform](#cross-platform) section to help decide which package manager is appropriate and how to configure it.

+Some package managers use symbolic links but AWS Lambda does not support these within deployment packages.

 To get the best performance select the largest memory available.
 A 1536 MB function provides ~12x more CPU time than a 128 MB function.